-We’ve compiled this list of the best gaming books that you should read, and have cast a wide net in our selection.
+We’ve compiled this list of the best gaming books 2023 has to offer, and have cast a wide net in our selection.
 Spanning gaming novels, behind-the-scenes investigations of game development, entertaining histories of the industry, and bundles of development material, we don’t think you’ll be left wanting if you pick up these gems.

-These are the best gaming books of 2021:
+These are the best gaming books in 2023:

 You’ve probably played The Witcher videogames, watched Henry Cavill’s grizzled jawline on your television, and might be excited about its next board game adaptation, but have you read the original books?
 What has become the biggest fantasy phenomenon since Game of Thrones all started with Andrzej Sapkowski’s novels.
 Fortunately, they still hold up, and touch on similar themes of moral ambiguity, political intrigue, and classic monster-hunting action that we’ve come to love from their adaptations.